apache/hudi/website/versioned_docs/version-0.11.0/hoodie_deltastreamer.md

       Default: false
     --sync-tool-classes
       Classes (comma-separated) to be used for syncing meta.
 Shall be used only when --enable-sync or --enable-hive-sync is set to true
+      Note: When used with deprecated --enable-hive-sync flag, HiveSyncTool will always be run along with any other classes mentioned in here.
       Default: org.apache.hudi.hive.HiveSyncTool
     --filter-dupes
       Should duplicate records from source be dropped/filtered out before